rloterh/MicroReddit/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-> This project is part of Microverse HTML/CSS curriculum
+> This project is part of Microverse Ruby on Rails curriculum

 This project at the moment is a console based application and mimics the ActiveRecord features of [Reddit](https://www.reddit.com), developed using Ruby on Rails.
 It involves 3m main models: User, Posts and Comments.
 The association of the models are expressed, and their attributes are validated.